 Most lenders allow time for the homeowner to make a payment to clear off all arrears and bring the mortgage back into good standing.

 If you’re already struggling financially and your lender has opted to start foreclosure, it may be tough to raise the necessary funds to prevent foreclosure at this stage.
 A second mortgage or a home equity loan from an alternative lender may be an option.
 A second mortgage will help you make payments to appease your current lender.
-However, you’ll need to have a long term plan for keeping up with payments on these new debts.
+However, you’ll need to have a long-term plan for keeping up with payments on these new debts.

-Selling your Home before Foreclosure
+Selling your Home Before Foreclosure

 The decision to sell your house before the lender takes it in a foreclosure can be difficult and complicated.
 Selling requires consideration of the financial and legal requirements for each particular situation.
 Consulting with a mortgage broker and lawyer is recommended before you decide to sell.

-Let’s assume there is equity in your property, and you cannot get a mortgage, then selling is your best option.
+Let’s assume there is equity in your property, and you cannot get a mortgage, so selling is your best option.
 Selling and coming out with some money is much better than being evicted and receiving no payment.

 Can a Lawyer Stop a Foreclosure?